Bylaws

 Section 2:

-Special meetings may be held at any time on the call of the President or by four members of the Board of Directors, or upon the written request of ten voting members.
-All members shall be given prior notice, in writing, of such meetings, stating the reason for the meeting and time and place of the meeting.
+Special meetings of the members may be held at any time on the call of the President or by four members of the Board of Directors, or upon the written request of ten members of the Association.
+All Association members who have provided an email address shall be given email notice of a special meeting in the manner described in Section 1 stating the reason for the special meeting and the date, time, and place of the special meeting.

 Section 3: